Best things to do in Athens Greece, panoramic city views from the Ultimate Hills Climb

 What to Expect

-This is the flagship experience, the one that earns you the right to say you've truly seen Athens.
+If you're looking for things to do in Athens Greece that go beyond the tourist checklist, this is it.
+Led by George, your Athens tour leader with 16 years experience, this is the walk that earns you the right to say you have truly seen Athens.
 Two hills, two very different landscapes, and views that will stay with you long after you leave Greece.

-You'll start by conquering Lycabettus Hill via hidden trails, passing the remarkable Split Rock formation and reaching the highest point in Athens for 360-degree panoramic views.
-Then, after descending through a completely different side of the city, you'll climb Philopappos Hill for stunning Acropolis views and a gentler, greener perspective.
+You will start by conquering Lycabettus Hill via hidden trails, passing the remarkable Split Rock formation and reaching the highest point in Athens for 360-degree panoramic views.
+Then, after descending through a completely different side of the city, you will climb Philopappos Hill for stunning Acropolis views and a gentler, greener perspective.

 Fitness note